-Southwest Florida International Airport offers service on more than 15 air carriers to 46 nonstop destinations including flights to Germany (Düsseldorf) and Canada (Montreal, Ottawa and Toronto) - as well as convenient connecting service to destinations worldwide.
-For a listing of those airlines, their toll-free phone numbers and links to their websites, click here.
+Southwest Florida International Airport offers service on more than 14 air carriers to more than 50 nonstop destinations including flights to Canada (Montreal, Ottawa and Toronto) and Dusseldorf, Germany - as well as convenient connecting service to destinations worldwide.
+Click here for a listing of those airlines, their toll-free phone numbers and links to their websites.

 There are no airline lounges or clubs at Southwest Florida International Airport.

-Our Business Center, located on the main terminal level (2nd floor) near Concourse B, provides a variety of useful services for the business traveler.
+Our Business Center, located in the main terminal on the second level, in the hallway leading to Concourse B, provides a variety of useful services for the business traveler.
 There, you may purchase travelers checks, phone cards, travel insurance, money transfers, and money orders.
 In addition, you may exchange hundreds of currencies, hire a notary, make copies, send a fax, or check email at the internet kiosks.
 U.S. mail and FedEx drop-offs are also located at the Business Center; however, there are no shipping or postage services offered.
-The Business Center is open 9 a.m. to 5 p.m., 7 days a week.
+The Business Center is open Monday to Friday, 7 a.m. to 7 p.m., and Saturday and Sunday, 9 a.m. to 5 p.m.
+For more information, please call 239-561-2204.

-There are a number of ATMs available throughout the main terminal and Concourse D. Please see the terminal map to find the one most convenient for you.
+There are three ATMs available, two in the main terminal on the upper level and one in Baggage Claim near Door #3.
+Please see the terminal map to find the one most convenient for you.

 There is a wide variety of food and beverage options.
 Please click here to see a full list and map of locations.